-Before we get down to the nitty-gritty of how to play Caribbean Stud Poker, there are a few distinctions to make about this particular variant.
+Before we get down to the nitty-gritty of how to play Caribbean Stud Poker, there are a few distinctions that we need to make about this particular variant.
 First, there is no bluffing at all in Caribbean Stud Poker.
 It will become clear in due course why poker’s most famous skill is redundant in this game.

-Secondly, this is a game where you take on the house; there are no other players in the game for you to worry about.
+Secondly, this is a game where you take on the house.
+There are no other players in the game for you to worry about.
 Finally, there are no further draws to be made in Caribbean Stud Poker, and the house edge works out to 5.22%.
 And that’s it.
 That’s all there is to know about this amazingly simple game.

 Play begins with the players betting the table ante before the dealer deals out five cards all face down.
 The dealer will then deal a 5-card hand face down to themselves with one card laying face up and showing.